-The Fund has established a revolving credit facility with a Canadian chartered bank to a maximum of \$28.0 million which bears interest at bank prime plus 1.7% and is repayable May 30, 2007.
+The Fund has established a revolving credit facility with a Canadian chartered bank to a maximum of \$28.0 million which bears interest at bank prime plus 1.7% and is repayable on maturity July 09, 2007 (previously the maturity was May 30, 2007).
 The Fund has entered into a hedging relationship with a major Canadian financial institution to manage most of the interest rate exposure with respect to its floating rate debt (Note 14).